Company Wayne McGregor with dancers from The Royal Ballet

 ‘A FASCINATING FUSION'

-Set to extracts of J.S.
-Bach's enigmatic final musical work performed by pianist Joanna MacGregor, Bach Forms brings together an 18th-century work of great invention and Wayne McGregor's pioneering 21st-century choreography.
+Set to extracts of Johann Sebastian Bach’s enigmatic final musical work 'The Art of Fugue', Bach Forms brings an 18th-century work of great invention together with Wayne McGregor's pioneering 21st-century choreography.